 - 2. Thorough inspection of ironwork Identify any areas of foliage, debris or moss build up and in particular any areas showing loose and damaged paintwork or signs of rust seeping from, or water lodging in, joints.
-Any chipping of paint in wellventilated areas is not too significant. - 3.
-Attend to identified problem areas at the earliest opportunity Clean ironwork and immediate - around the railings where they enter the stonework, checking for damage to the paint work that could allow water to penetrate into the joint. - 4.
-Lubricate to ensure freedom of movement - Hinges; fill all grease nipples on bottom hinge sockets and lightly oil pin inside top strap hinges.
+Any chipping of paint in well-ventilated areas is not too significant. - 3.
+Attend to identified problem areas at the earliest opportunity Clean ironwork and immediate surrounding area of any build ups and ensure all ironwork is kept well ventilated.
+When the paintwork is dry remove dust, contaminants or loose coatings by sanding or wire brushing and then locally re-seal all areas identified in the inspection by touch-up paintwork.
+Bare metal should be primed with suitable primer before applying topcoat.
+Run paint into any joints where water is known to lodge to make sure these areas are completely sealed.
+Note that this work can only be carried out in periods of warm and dry weather when the problem joints are thoroughly dried out.
+Railings in stone work - attention to detail needs to be given the area around the railings where they enter the stonework, checking for damage to the paint work that could allow water to penetrate into the joint. - 4.
+Lubricate to ensure freedom of movement Hinges; fill all grease nipples on bottom hinge sockets & lightly oil pin inside top strap hinges.
 Shoot Bolts; lubricate as necessary.
-Lock; lightly oil the top of the protruding locking bolt and ther slide in and out a couple of times to disperse the oil.
+Lock; lightly oil the top of the protruding locking bolt and then slide in and out a couple of times to disperse the oil.